Bridging the Gap Between Object Detection and User Intent via Query-Modulation

 \section{Related Works}

 In this section we review prior works that most closely relate to our approach, arranging them into two classes: object detection, and referring expression recognition.

 \paragraph{Object detection.} Object detection is one of the fundamental tasks in computer vision, solving for both localizing the objects, and classifying them using a closed set of object labels.
 Modern object detection models are built as convolutional neural networks and can be broadly divided into two classes---one-stage and two-stage---according to the model architecture.
 Two-stage detection methods \cite{girshick2014rich, ren2015faster, dai2016r, ren2017faster, lin2017feature, he2017mask, cai2018cascade} decompose object detection into object localization and classification by first generating object region proposals, and then refining and classifying those proposals.
-While traditionally considered computationally expensive, two-stage models have been recently optimized to run efficiently also on mobile devices~\cite{Qin_2019}.
 One-stage methods \cite{redmon2016you, Liu_2016, Redmon_2017_CVPR, lin2017focal, law2018cornernet, zhang2018single, redmon2018yolov3, zhao2019m2det, tan2020efficientdet} accomplish localization and classification simultaneously, achieving much lower inference times with some accuracy degradation.
-The progress on the architecture side, together with the availability of ever larger scale datasets~\cite{lin2014microsoft, OpenImages}, allowed for impressive accuracy improvements.
-Despite the above, erroneous results are still common, especially for user-facing and capacity-constrained mobile models.
-When user intent is explicitly available, such information can be used to improve performance.
-This has only been explored somewhat separately from object detection, in the \textit{referring expression recognition} and visual grounding literature.
+While some of the errors produced by capacity-constrained mobile detectors could be addressed by explicitly taking into account the user intent, architectures capable of doing so~\cite{Yang_2019} have only been explored in the \textit{referring expression recognition} and visual grounding literature.